p4lang/p4c/backends/ebpf/README.md

 `extract` | load/shift/mask data from packet buffer

 #### Translating match-action pipelines
+##
 P4 Construct | C Translation
 ----------|------------
-table     | 2 EBPF tables: second one used just for the default action table key | `struct` type table `actions` block | tagged `union` with all possible actions `action` arguments | `struct` table `reads` | EBPF table access
+table     | 2 eBPF tables: second one used just for the default action table key | `struct` type table `actions` block | tagged `union` with all possible actions `action` arguments | `struct` table `reads` | eBPF table access
 `action` body | code block
-table `apply` | `switch` statement counters  | additional EBPF table
+table `apply` | `switch` statement counters  | additional eBPF table

+#### Generating code from a .p4 file
+The C code can be generated using the following command:

+`p4c-ebpf PROGRAM.p4 -o out.c`

+This will generate the C-file and its corresponding header.

 #### Using the generated code